thedarkwriter/courseware-lms-content/courses/puppet/smoke_test.md

 ### slide 8 - Sample module tree

-As an example, in this module directory, s s h is the name of the module.
-There are two Puppet manifests, init and server.
-The init dot p p manifest defines the s s h class.
-The server manifest defines the s s h scope scope server class.
-In the examples directory there is a test for each manifest.
-The init dot pp test declares the s s h class.
-The server dot p p test declares the s s h scope scope server class.
-A test for a class is just a manifest that declares the class.
+In this sample module directory, s s h is the name of the module.
+There are two Puppet manifests in the manifests directory,  and in the examples directory there is a test for each manifest.
+The init dot p p manifest defines the s s h class; and the init.pp test declares it.
+The server manifest defines the s s h  server class; and the server.pp test declares it.
+A test for a class is really just a manifest that declares the class.
 So - when you perform smoke testing on your puppet modules, you are testing your class declarations.
-Often, this is as simple as, one line - include and the name of the class.
+Often, this is as simple as shown in our example, one line that says include s s h.

-.break text

-    @@@ Shell
-    [root@training ~]# tree /etc/puppetlabs/puppet/environments/production/modules/ssh
-    ├── manifests
-    │   ├── init.pp             ## class ssh { ... }
-    │   └── server.pp           ## class ssh::server { ... }
-    └── examples
-        ├── init.pp             ## include ssh
-        └── server.pp           ## include ssh::server

 ### slide 9 - puppet apply and puppet apply --noop